vineet-sinha/amplifyBot/README.md

     - message.mpim
 - Save Changes
 - Head back to "Basic Information" and reinstall your app under the "Install your app to your workspace" dropdown
+- Go to the channel that you want to use and make sure to add the bot as an app into the channel.

 #### Usage